WRenchJr42/Yashas_10-03-2025/screenshots/dummy_data.md

 # Dummy data

-These are the dummy datas tahts been used after converting all the 3 .csv files to tables in the DB
+These are the dummy datas that's been used after converting all the 3 .csv files to tables in the DB.